Lunar Roving Vehicle: Locations

 Replicas of rovers are on display at the Johnson Space Center in Houston, Texas, the Kennedy Space Center Visitors Complex in Cape Canaveral, Florida, the National Museum of Naval Aviation in Pensacola, Florida, the Evergreen Aviation & Space Museum in McMinnville, Oregon, the Kansas Cosmosphere and Space Center in Hutchinson, Kansas, the Omega Museum in Biel, Switzerland and the Technik Museum Speyer in Speyer, Germany.
 A replica on loan from the Smithsonian Institution is on display at the Mission: Space attraction at Epcot at the Walt Disney World Resort near Orlando, Florida.
+In 2019, as part of the 50 year anniversary of Apollo 11, American ATV manufacturer Polaris built a fully-functional replica of the LRV using pre-existing Polaris parts and original NASA molds for the fenders; the replica, which is rechargeable and capable of driving up to 60 miles an hour, was run a NASCAR track.

 Media

-(from left to right) Astronauts John Young, Eugene Cernan, Fred Haise, Charles Duke, Anthony England, Charles Fullerton, and Donald Peterson await deployment tests of the Lunar Roving Vehicle (LRV) qualification test unit in building 4649 at the Marshall Space Flight Center (MSFC).
+(From left to right) Astronauts John Young, Eugene Cernan, Fred Haise, Charles Duke, Anthony England, Charles Fullerton, and Donald Peterson await deployment tests of the Lunar Roving Vehicle (LRV) qualification test unit in building 4649 at the Marshall Space Flight Center (MSFC).
 November 1971.